Fast 3D printing

 Multi Jet Fusion (MJF) by HP

-The Multi Jet Fusion technology by HP is up to 25 times faster than other 3D printing technologies, such as extrusion.
+Multi Jet Fusion technology by HP is up to 25 times faster than other 3D printing technologies such as filament extrusion.
+HP manufactures both metal 3D printers and full-color 3D printers.

-Carima-Continuous Additive 3D Printing Technology by Carima
+Continuous Additive 3D Printing Technology by Carima

-The C-CAT (Carima-Continuous Additive 3D Printing Technology) is a super fast 3D printing technology.
-Like Carbon3D’s CLIP process, C-CAT is a continuous DLP technology that can produce objects at an amazing speed.
 According to Carima, C-CAT technology can print 60cm3 per hour with a layer thickness of only 0.001 mm.
-C-CAT offers incredibly fast 3D printing compared to existing speeds of DLP 3D printing (which are around 2-3cm3 per hour @ a layer thicknesses of 0.1 mm).
+C-CAT offers incredibly fast 3D printing compared to existing speeds of DLP 3D printing (which are around 2-3cm³/hour @ a layer thickness of 0.1mm).

 The 3D printing process C-CAT is up to 400 times faster than regular DLP 3D printers.